 Typically, it is best to replace outlets that are damaged by water, especially when outlets exposed to significant amounts of water.
 If your home is flooded, consider turning the power off at the main breaker until the damage is professionally assessed.

-If you need further assistance, the electricians at Bryant Electric Services in Austin, Texas can help you assess damage and make the necessary repairs for a safer home electrical system.
+If you need further assistance, the Austin electricians at Bryant Electric Services can help you assess the damage and make the necessary repairs for a safer home electrical system.
 Contact us today or use our easy job scheduler to reserve an appointment:Schedule Service